Michigan BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+If you haven't used BetMGM before but have been wanting to give it a shot, getting started is simple.
+First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app take you through the registration process.

-Looking to bet on a game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-Simple as that!
-And if they do, and you bet $10 on odds of +110, you'd get $21 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-While it can be a tad more complicated, betting against the spread can offer a bigger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.
+While it can be a tad more complicated, betting against the spread can provide a better payout in certain circumstances.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
-It's that simple.
+Betting on the over/under, or point total, is a much simpler way to bet.
+Just pick whether you believe the combined score of both teams will be above or below a particular number at the end of the game.

 Not all offers available in all states.
 Please gamble responsibly!
 Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.